 Best for: Winter sports

-Best for: Gentle everyday wear
+Best for: Office and street wear

 Smartwool Hunt Extra Heavy OTC Socks

 Another well-deserved brand name for a line of well-engineered Merino socks that just don’t quit.
-The Smartwool sock catalog is so deep, it even has a Sock Finder feature on their website.
+The Smartwool sock catalog is so deep, it even has a Sock Finder feature on its website.
 Since we’re being pressed to choose just one pair to feature, we offer for your consideration the Hunt Extra Heavy OTC Sock.
 Its impact-absorbent cushioning, arch/ankle support and flat-knit toe seam keep you dancing along the most punishing terrain.

 Best for: Hard wear on the trail